jblanchette/wc3v/README.md

 run `node wc3v.js`

 A list of replays is provided in the `replays` folder.

-To configure a different replay parsing, edit the `paths` const.
+To configure a different replay parsing, edit the `paths` const in the `wc3v.js` file.

+(WIP) accept replay file / replay flags from CLI

 # How It Works